csupisara/codeguide/README.md

   }
 }
 ```
-..*Solution: Transform the method into a separate class so that the local variables become fields of the class.
+Solution: Transform the method into a separate class so that the local variables become fields of the class.
-..*Then you can split the method into several methods within the same class.
+Then you can split the method into several methods within the same class.
 ```
 class Order {
   //...